AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 In order to determine the specific model that better fits the data, crossovers and error parameters have to be estimated.
 For this purpose, crossovers and errors are updated based on recombination rates and allele frequencies in consecutive runs of the HMM model.
 The initial values of the model parameters are set to :math:`\theta_i=0.01; \varepsilon_j=0.00000001`, but other parameters such as number of haplotypes in the HT or number of runs have to be set.

-``HMMParameters`` control these parameters, plus an extra parameter affecting the parallelisation process.

-The first numerical parameter is the number of gametes used to create the HT.
+The first numerical parameter of ``HMMParameters`` is the number of gametes used to create the HT.
 Imputation accuracy is highly influenced by this parameter, and better results are obtained when larger HT are considered.
 However, the computational time grows quadratically with the number of haplotypes.
 This can be partially solved increasing the number of parallel processes, which is controlled by the last parameter in this section.

 The second numerical parameter sets the number of burnt rounds before the HMM is considered to be warmed up.
 Our empirical results have shown that 10 is a good value for this parameter.

 The third numerical parameter is the total number of rounds that the HMM will be performed.
 Larger values of this parameter leads to better results.
 However, user is discouraged to use more than 50 rounds, as imputation accuracy using 50 rounds tends to be slightly better than when HMM has been run only 20 rounds.

 The last numerical parameter controls the number of processors used to complete the genotype imputation with the HMM model.
-Each processor computes the HMM model for a single chromosome.
-The more processors used, the more chromosomes imputed simultaneously, and the less the computational time.
-However, this is not a linear relationship as using more processors increases the memory accesses and thus increases the number of idle processors.
+Valid values are integer greater than ``0``.
+Each processor is responsible to compute the HMM model for a single chromosome, and to set this parameter to ``1`` will compute the HMM imputation in serial.

 TrueGenotypeFile
 """"""""""""""""